provider image

 • Citalopram (Celexa)

-If you or an older adult in your life needs an antidepressant but is at risk of falling, talk with your healthcare professional about different options.
-They can help you pick the one that’s best for you.
+If you need an antidepressant but are at risk of falling, talk with your healthcare professional about different options.
+There are many different types of antidepressants, and they can help you pick the one that’s best for you.

 2. Sleep medications